 This is not something eBay's own search provides.
 Their interface gives you a flat list of suggested categories after searching.
 AuctionMapper gives you the full hierarchical structure, trimmed to your results, before you click anything.

-For luxury watches, designer handbags, and fine jewelry, the category determines what filters are available.
-A listing in the Wristwatches category exposes filters for Brand, Model, Reference Number, Case Material, Dial Colour, Band Material, and Movement Type.
-The same item listed under Collectibles might only show generic filters like Condition and Price.
+The category you search in determines what filters are available.
+A listing in the Carburetors & Parts category exposes filters for CFM Rating, Barrel Count, and Fuel Type.
+Wristwatches shows Brand, Model, Reference Number, and Dial Color.
+Saddles shows Seat Size, Tree Type, and Discipline.
+The same item listed under a generic parent category might only show Condition and Price.

 This is why clicking the right category is often the single most important step in a search.
 When you select Wristwatches from the trimmed category tree, AuctionMapper loads the full set of category-specific filters for that category — what eBay calls “item aspects.”
 These are the attributes sellers fill in when listing an item, and they are far more precise than keyword matching.